LagoLunatic/wwrando/README.txt

 Please report bugs like that here: https://github.com/LagoLunatic/wwrando/issues In the bug report be sure to upload your spoiler log (or at least copy paste the part at the top with the version number, seed, and options).

+If you're going to play on emulator, you should always use the latest development version of Dolphin which can be found at the top of this page: https://dolphin-emu.org/download/
+Do not use old or unofficial versions of Dolphin, as they may be unable to boot up the randomized ISO.

 ### Credits

 The randomizer was created by LagoLunatic, with help from: